sjciasullo/DJVoter/README.md

 ## Workflow
 1. check setup
    1. setup server
-   2. check soundcloud fetching and api
+   2. check jamendo fetching and api
    3. setup db
 2. mvp
    1. there is a song bank that will stream songs into a player